Skip to content

 Forefoot pain / metatarsalgia

-Pain in the ball of the foot - also known as forefoot pain (medical term: metatarsalgia) - is described in more detail below.
-The condition is explained by definition and the causes of pain in the ball of the foot are discussed.
-Possible symptoms of metatarsalgia are outlined.
-In addition, the kybun mode of action and sample exercises are used to explain how pain in the ball of the foot can be treated.
+The following text provides a detailed description of pain in the ball of the foot – also called forefoot pain (medical term: metatarsalgia).
+The condition is explained with a definition and the causes of forefoot pain are discussed.
+Possible metatarsalgia symptoms are presented.
+In addition, the kybun mode of action and example exercises are used to explain how pain in the ball of the foot can be treated.

 Definition